 The best time to experience our vibrant present is on Sunday morning.
 Adult Religious Exploration meets at 9:45.
-At 11 our youth participate in creative and intellectually honest Religious Exploration classes.
+At 11:00 our youth participate in creative and intellectually honest Religious Exploration classes.
 Toddlers and wee ones are cared for in our nursery.
-The rest of us gather in the sanctuary for worship service, led twice monthly by Rev. Carter, with lay leaders or outside speakers in the pulpit on other Sundays.
+The rest of us gather in the sanctuary for worship service led by lay leaders or outside speakers in the pulpit.
 Our church family includes parents (some with nursing babies), seniors using walkers, plus every age in between.
 Some will be dressed as for the office or afternoon tea; some will be in blue jeans.
 During coffee hour we chat with people who have a variety of interests, theological and political persuasions.
 We have a special lunch for extended fellowship the first Sunday of every month.

 We can choose to join with others during the month in smaller interest groups.
-Groups include, but are not limited to, meditation, book discussion groups, pagan events, “meatless Monday” potluck, crafts, and social justice work.
+Groups include, but are not limited to, meditation, book discussion groups, pagan events, vegan potluck, crafts, and social justice work.
 We offer a used bookstore and a specialized lending library.